zorkdevapps/MindTheAppWebsite/privacy_policy.md

 We reserve the right to modify this privacy policy at any time, so please review it frequently.

-This policy is effective as of March 3, 2022.
+This policy is effective as of December 1, 2023.